-\textit{Re-deployment} is the most software engineering intensive R-imperative in most cases (\fullSE[\inlineSize]).
+This imperative is typically the most software en-gineering--intensive one (\fullSE[\inlineSize]).
 As computing is typically located in the cloud nowadays, software engineers need to define the overall infrastructure-as-a-code~\cite{staron2023recent} for deployment, as well as enact the end-to-end DevOps or, in rare cases, CI/CD processes.